-Children can abuse other children (often referred to as peer on peer abuse) and it can take many forms.
+Children can abuse other children and it can take many forms.
 It can happen both inside and outside of school and online.
-All staff are able to recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+All staff are able to recognise the indicators and signs of child on child abuse and know how to identify it and respond to reports.
 This can include (but is not limited to):

-- bullying (including online bullying, prejudice-based and discriminatory bullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment; consensual and non-consensual sharing of nude and semi-nude images and/or videos - upskirting
+- bullying (including online bullying, prejudice-based and discriminatory bullying) - abuse within intimate partner relationships - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment; consensual and non-consensual sharing of nude and semi-nude images and/or videos - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting and initiation/hazing type violence and rituals